-• Writers should review past issues of Pleiades to get a sense of our taste and preferences.
+• Writers should review past issues of Pleiades to get a sense of our aesthetic and preferences.
 Order Pleiades here.

-• Fiction Submissions: Pleiades is looking for exceptional fiction, with a focus on well-developed characters, memorable language, comma, provocatively-wrought subject matter, and immersive settings.
+Pleiades is looking for exceptional fiction, with a focus on well-developed characters, memorable language, provocatively-wrought subject matter, and immersive settings.
 While there are no length requirements, our journal has limited space, and manuscripts over 12,000 words will especially need to impress.
 Some stories may be considered for our “online exclusives” category.
-Please direct questions regarding fiction to Jennifer Maritza McCauley.
+Please direct questions regarding fiction to Jennifer Maritza McCauley at pleiadesfictioninquiries

-• Creative Nonfiction Submissions: While we enjoy essays and nonfiction in all forms, here at Pleiades we are particularly interested in creative nonfiction that gazes out at the world rather than into the self.
-This is to say nothing against memoir, only that our publishing aesthetic leans towards the exterior in order to balance what see as a focus on memoir and interiority in most literary journals.
+While we enjoy essays and nonfiction in all forms, here at Pleiades we are particularly interested in creative nonfiction that gazes out at the world rather than into the self.
+This is to say nothing against memoir, only that our publishing aesthetic leans towards the exterior in order to balance what we often see as a focus on memoir and interiority in many literary journals.
 Essays that perform a weave of the personal with an outward gaze are very welcome.
+We do not only consider externally-focused creative nonfiction, but this is our taste preference.
 Limit creative nonfiction submissions to 6,000 words.
-Please direct questions regarding nonfiction to Clint Crockett Peters.
+Please direct questions regarding nonfiction to [email protected].

 • To have a book considered for review, send a review copy to: Pleiades Book Review • Dept of English, Martin 336 • University of Central Missouri • Warrensburg, MO 64093.
-Please note: not all sent books will be reviewed, though we do review 40+ books in each issue.
+Please note: not all books received will be reviewed, though we do review 40+ books in each year.